Oppenheimer reigns supreme: Five takeaways from the 96th annual Oscars

 Documentary renews calls for Ukraine peace

 The war in Gaza was not the only international conflict to grab the Oscar spotlight.
-With a win in the Best Documentary Feature category, the film 20 Days in Mariupol renewed attention about the ongoing Russian invasion in Ukraine.
+With a win in the Best Documentary Feature category, the film 20 Days in Mariupol renewed attention about the ongoing Russian invasion of Ukraine.

-It has been over two years since Russia launched its full-scale military assault in February 2022.
+It has been more than two years since Russia launched its full-scale military assault in February 2022.
 With his documentary, filmmaker Mstyslav Chernov captured the early days of that war, as the southeastern city of Mariupol faced Russian bombs.

 Chernov’s win in the category was historic.
-He explained from the Oscar stage that he was bringing home Ukraine’s first Oscar, but that he would trade it all for peace in his homeland.
+He explained from the Oscar stage that he was bringing home Ukraine’s first Oscar but that he would trade it all for peace in his homeland.

 “Probably, I’m the first director on this stage who will say: I wish I had never made this film.
 I wish to be able to exchange this to Russia never attacking Ukraine, never occupying our cities,” he said with deep emotion as he faced the crowd.